-Score 4 Compared to most other East-Central European countries, the degree of foreign ownership within the Slovenian financial sector is low.
-Like its predecessors, the Cerar government did not contribute actively to improving the regulation and supervision of international financial markets.
-Instead, it focused on addressing financial problems within the Slovenian banking sector by implementing the badbank scheme devised by the Janša government.
-Established in March 2013, the Bank Assets Management Company (BAMC) has taken over non-performing loans in exchange for bonds backed by state guarantees.
+Score 4 Compared to most other East-Central European countries, the degree of foreign ownership within the Slovenian financial sector has remained low.
+Like its predecessors, the Cerar government has not contributed actively to improving the regulation and supervision of international financial markets.
+Instead, it has focused on addressing financial problems within the Slovenian banking sector by implementing the bad-bank scheme devised by the Janša government.
+Established in March 2013, the Bank Assets Management Company (BAMC) has taken over nonperforming loans in exchange for bonds backed by state guarantees.